(5 minute read)

 In its 2018 Future of Jobs Report, the World Economic Forum (WEF) predicted that by 2022, the Fourth Industrial Revolution will create 133 million new jobs.
 Concurrently, it will render 75 million jobs obsolete in the large enterprise subset alone.

-Multitudes of employees who lack requisite new skills, including data analytics skills, will be displaced in the process.
+Multitudes of employees who lack requisite new skills, including data analytic skills, will be displaced in the process.

 The World Economic Forum, Accenture, and a host of global organizations and experts say that “Industry 4.0” is upon us.
 This industrial revolution entails accelerating, ongoing technological changes including digitization, automation, and AI, new disruptive business models, and increasing business complexity.